September 18–22 is National Postdoc Appreciation Week

 NICHD Annual Postbac Seminar Series: Professional Development and Career Exploration

 The next cycle of our Annual Postbac Seminar Series begins next month!

-The year’s series will take place (virtually*) on Wednesdays, from 1 to 2 pm.
+The year’s series will take place on Tuesdays at 1 p.m.
 The intent is to create a comfortable environment within a small group of peers to help postbacs improve their analytical skills as scientists, while expanding their knowledge of biomedical research and its relevance to human health.

 This course also focuses on professional development: